 Male cats get their basic color (the red or the brown) only from their mother.
 So a mother who is a patch tabby (see "Sunny", below) has both red and brown, and her sons could be either red or brown.
 In contrast, female cats get their basic color from both parents.
 So females can be red, brown, or both!
 Note that only females* can be a mix of red and brown! (*Except in extremely rare cases with an abnormality.
 The odds are estimated to be only 1 in 10,000 males that are born tortoiseshell/patch tabby.)
 Patch tabby: a female cat with the red AND brown - with a tabby pattern!
 Tortoiseshell (or 'tortie' for short): a female cat with red AND brown, which is solid (i.e. no tabby pattern - see lesson #5) Both patch tabbies and torties can have white, dilute, silver, or a combination of all three!
 Here is a graph about tortie/patch inheritance.

 Any any any color can have white layered on top!
 It can be a tiny spot, or it can take over the entire coat!
 The white gene basically paints over the other color, and hides it!
 So it looks white but “underneath” is the real color, which you cannot see.
 Sneaky!
 The "with white" gene is a dominant gene, which means if one parent has it, approximately half of their kittens will inherit it.
-I do not work with high white here at the Small Haus, so my examples will be with pretty low amounts of white.
+I do not have high white here at the Small Haus, so my examples will be with pretty low amounts of white.
 Low white usually means socks, mittens, and a white bib!
 "Sunny", (see above) is an impeccable Patch Tabby with White.
 If you add a LOT of white in big blobs around, you get a calico!
 See Elise, below (she is the only one we've had here).

 Red Classic Tabby with White